Festivals-App/festivals-fileserver/README.md

 ## Deployment

-Running the festivals-fileserver is pretty easy because Go binaries are able to run without system dependencies on the target for which they are compiled.
-The only dependency is that the festivals-fileserver expects either a config file at `/etc/festivals-fileserver.conf`, the environment variables set or the template config file present in the directory it runs from.
+The festivals-fileserver expects either a config file at `/etc/festivals-fileserver.conf` or the template config file present in the directory it runs from, it also expects the root certificate and the server certificate and key to establish secure inter-service communication as well as the client-service communication.

 ### Build and Run manually